Apache Spark vs. Hadoop: Key Differences and Use Cases

 Spark includes libraries for performing sophisticated analytics related to machine learning, AI, and a graphing engine.
 The scheduling implementation between Hadoop and Spark also differs.
 Spark provides a graphical view of where a job is currently running, has a more intuitive job scheduler, and includes a history server, which is a web interface to view job runs.

-Hadoop requires additional tools for Machine Learning and Streaming which is already included in Spark.
-Hadoop can be very complex to use with its low-level APIs, while Spark abstracts away these details using high-level operators.
+Hadoop requires additional tools for Machine Learning and streaming which come included in Spark.
+Hadoop can also be very complex to use with its low-level APIs, while Spark abstracts away these details using high-level operators.
+Spark is generally considered to be more developer-friendly and easy to use.

 Spark is great for processing real-time, unstructured data from various sources such as IoT, sensors, or financial systems and using that for analytics.
 The analytics can be used to target groups for campaigns or machine learning.
 Spark has support for multiple languages like Java, Python, Scala, and R, which is helpful if a team already has experience in these languages.